brianhaddad/EducationalProjects/PhrasalTemplateWordGame/README.md

 There are multiple versions.
 * Simple: this is a project designed to be taught within about 30 minutes worth of coding (leaving up to an additional hour for explanations, questions, and troubleshooting).
 * Intermediate: this one shows off some minor changes to the simple code that will enhance the programmer's skills and improve the user experience.
-* Advanced: this version is a challenge version where the entire user experience is improved, greatly increasing the complexity of the code.
+* Advanced: this version is a challenge version where the entire user experience is vastly overhauled, greatly increasing the complexity of the code.

 Getting from one version to the next requires increasingly greater understandings and skills.
-Additionally, at the end some extra difficult challenges are presented, mostly to get the imagination sparked.
+Additionally, at the end some extra challenges are presented, mostly to get the imagination sparked.
 If anyone shows interest in the challenges, I might consider adding them as another stage of this project.

 # Objectives
 * Don't worry about the nitty gritty of "good" javascript.
 Just write code that works and learn basic concepts.
-* Explore and get familiar with the various parts of a web page and javascript project.
+* Explore and get familiar with the various parts of a web page and simple javascript project.
-* Write some simple code to achieve a goal, and learn to find and recognize limitations on that simple code.
+* Write some basic code to achieve a concrete goal, and learn to find and recognize limitations on that simple code.
 * Identify those who might wish to try implementing some of the intermediate features or fixing some of the bugs.

 # Simple Teaching Agenda